YiChingLLin/YiChingLLin.github.io/experience.md

 - Teach and provide programming support for **100+ students** (each semester) in Lab class for Homework and Project.
 - Answer the questions for coding and related field concepts.
 - Design and maintain the sample code and slides.
-Graded homework and exams.
+Grade homework and exams.
 - **Main TA** in [Fall 2022](https://github.com/YiChingLLin/2022DataStructure) and TA in [Fall 2021](https://github.com/lina2360/2021DataStructure).

 ---